patternfly/patternfly/src/patternfly/components/Card/docs/code.md

 ## Overview

 A card is a generic rectangular container that can be used to build other components.
-A card can have three optional sections: header, body and footer.
+A card can have three optional sections: header, body, and footer.

 ## Usage